 Majors in this department are required to maintain a minimum grade point average of 2.0 in physics courses and required adjunct courses and receive a C or better in each of these courses.
-Students also have a variety of university and College of Arts and Sciences requirements that must be met.
+Students also have a variety of university and College of Arts & Sciences requirements that must be met.
 Credit for any transferred physics hours will be handled on an individual basis with the department’s undergraduate advisor.
-Internal transfer students must also maintain an overall grade point average of 2.0 in order to transfer to physics.
+Internal transfer students must have an overall grade point average of at least 2.5 in order to transfer to physics.

 Students are strongly encouraged to devote time to undergraduate research.
 Research areas in the department include atomic, molecular, and optical physics; condensed matter physics; nuclear physics; physics education; particle physics; astronomy; and biophysics.
 The Bachelor of Science in Physics curricula are designed around the assumption that physics students will minor in mathematics.
 However, a variety of other minors complement a major in physics.